zebybron/OpenLibraryWS/README.md

     One could find useful information in:
       - the [**documentation about how to integrate Swagger in a .NET project**](https://learn.microsoft.com/en-us/aspnet/core/tutorials/getting-started-with-swashbuckle?view=aspnetcore-7.0&tabs=visual-studio).
       - the [**documentation of Swashbuckle.AspNetCore**](https://github.com/domaindrivendev/Swashbuckle.AspNetCore) and especially the **Cli** part.
+5. **building the web api docker image** job:
+The Dockerfile has not been prepared.
+Its entry point should be ```ENTRYPOINT ["dotnet", "OpenLibraryWrapper.dll"]```.
+6. **deploying containers using the web api**:
+The Web api is dependent on a service represented by the interface ```IDtoManager```.
+Three versions of this service have been prepared:
+- the stub (injected by default),
+- the wrapping of the OpenLibrary web api,
+- the use of a database (see next section).
+You should allow the deployment of the previous web api image but with different dependency injections.
+The choice should be made by entering a particular environment variable in the job.
+This variable should then be read in the C# code of the web api in order to inject the corresponding service.
+7. **deploying the database and the web api consuming it**:
+The third versions of the web api container should consume the database.
+This one should first be deployed.
+Then, modify the web api source to retrieve the connexion string and connect your web api container to the database.

 ## Authors
 Marc Chevaldonné